 Masu Form ます形

-The “ます masu” form is the formal way of speaking a verb.
-Taking a verb from the dictionary form and converting it to the ます form varies according to its ending, the verbs are divided into groups.
-(We will see more about this group division in another article).
+The "masu" form is the polite way of using a verb.
+Turning a verb from the dictionary form into the ます form depends on its ending, so verbs are divided into groups.
+We will learn more about that division in another article.

-To facilitate this division and transformation, we should divide the verbs ending in “る – ru” from the other verbs.
+To make this easier, we should separate verbs ending in "る - ru" from the other verbs.
 Once that is done, we can do the following:

-- Verbs that do not end with “る” should have the last hiragana that ends with “U” replaced by the hiragana of the same group that ends with “i”.
+- Verbs that do not end with "る" should have the last hiragana in the "u" row replaced by the hiragana in the same group that ends with "i".
 See the table with some examples:

 | Verb | Dictionary Form | Masu Form | Endings |